SainsburyWellcomeCentre/aeon_docs/_sources/user/tutorials/multianimal_tracking.md.txt

 :columns: 8
 :child-align: center

-An overhead camera with a view of the entire arena feeds into a Bonsai workflow and continuously estimates the animals' x, y positions, body length, and orientation.
+An overhead camera with a view of the entire habitat feeds into a Bonsai workflow and continuously estimates the animals' x, y positions, body length, and orientation.

 *Relevant repositories: [aeon_experiments](aeon-experiments-github:), [aeon_acquisition](aeon-acquisition-github:)*